- Subject Information

 The PSHE and RSE curriculum develops pupil’s knowledge, skills, and attributes which are needed, in order to manage their lives, now and in the future.
 These skills and attributes are taught in through real-life, age-appropriate case studies and scenarios.

 Across all 3 Key Stages there are set assessments used across all subjects in all schools in the MAT.
-There will be end of topic tests at the end of each module at KS4 and KS5.
-At KS3 there are three end of topic assessment for each subject spread out across the academic year.
-Throughout the lessons, planned retrieval exercises are built in to ensure the retention of knowledge.
+There will be end of topic tests at the end of each Citizenship and RS module at KS4 and KS5.
+At KS3 there are two end of topic assessment for each subject spread out across the academic year.
+Throughout all lessons, including compulsory KS4 Values lessons, planned retrieval exercises are built in to ensure the retention of knowledge.
 Frequent mini low-stakes testing will also be a crucial part of lessons.

 Ethics Faculty Social Media